What is power-based violence?

 - Resist revenge.
 It is completely normal to be angry that someone you care about was hurt.
 Acting on those feelings, however, is not justified.
 Seeking revenge may put you and/or the survivor in harm’s way, and it also takes more power and control away from the survivor.

 - Still stuck?
-Reach out to Project AWAKEN (insert contact us link) or a confidential crisis/support service to explore options of how to help and to get support for yourself.
+Reach out to Project AWAKEN to explore options of how to help and to get support for yourself.

-Why do you say “survivor” when someone is a victim of sexual violence?
+Why do you say “survivor” when someone is a victim of power-based violence?

 Using the term “victim” or “survivor” is a personal choice, and neither is wrong.
-The legal system often uses the term victim since they are focused on the crime that has happened.
-Many advocacy services will use the term “survivor” instead to focus on how strong someone is despite experiencing horrific trauma.
-For more information regarding terminology about sexual violence, click here.
+The legal system often uses the term "victim" since they are focused on the crime that has happened.
+Many advocacy services will use the title “survivor” instead to focus on how strong someone is despite experiencing horrific trauma.
+For more information regarding terminology about power-based violence, click here.

-Individuals who commit sexual violence are called perpetrators.
-Anyone can be a perpetrator of sexual violence, and perpetrators are all genders, ages, races, identities, etc. Perpetrators are most often someone the victim or survivor knows and/or have established trust with.
-Sexual violence is all about power and control, and it is never the victim or survivor’s fault.
+Individuals who commit power-based violence are called perpetrators.
+Anyone can be a perpetrator of power-based violence, and perpetrators are all genders, ages, races, identities, etc. Perpetrators are most often someone the victim or survivor knows and/or have established trust with.
+Power-based violence is all about power and control, and it is never the survivor’s fault.

-The perpetrator is the only person responsible for sexual violence.
-The victim or survivor is never to blame.
+The perpetrator is the only person responsible for power-based violence.
+The survivor is never to blame.

-Why do perpetrators commit acts of sexual violence?
+Why do perpetrators commit acts of power-based violence?

-Committing sexual violence is a choice that perpetrators make.
+Committing power-based violence is a choice that perpetrators make.
 It isn’t because they “can’t control themselves” or they’re “crazy.”
 It is about power and control.

-Anyone can experience sexually violence.
-It impacts people of all genders, ages, races, identities, etc. Regardless of who the victim or survivor is, sexual violence is never the victim or survivor’s fault.
+Anyone can experience power-based violence.
+It impacts people of all genders, ages, races, identities, etc. Regardless of who the victim or survivor is, power-based violence is never the victim or survivor’s fault.

-What can I do to help prevent sexual violence?
+What can I do to help prevent power-based violence?

 Get involved with Project AWAKEN!